 2. What sparked these tensions?

 They’ve been building for a while.
-The cease-fire that ended the Polisario’s 16-year insurgency included the promise of a UN-organized referendum with the option of independence, but it still hasn’t happened.
+The cease-fire that ended the Polisario’s 16-year insurgency included the promise of a UN-organized referendum with the option of independence, but it hasn’t happened.
 Meanwhile, Morocco, which controls 80% of Western Sahara, has been reinforcing its claim to the territory, spending heavily to promote it as an international trade hub, including through the development of a major port in Dakhla.
 Things came to a head in October 2020 when Polisario supporters began a blockade of a Moroccan-built road leading to the El Guergarate border crossing inside a UN buffer zone.
 The road serves as Morocco’s main conduit for overland trade with sub-Saharan Africa.
-In November, Morocco deployed troops to end the sit-in and sealed off access to the border crossing to prevent another one.
+The next month Morocco deployed troops to end the sit-in and sealed off access to the border crossing to prevent another one.
 Polisario described the act as an expansion of territory using military force.
 Brahim Ghali, president of the Sahrawi Arab Democratic Republic, the state the Polisario have declared in Western Sahara, announced a resumption of hostilities.

 3. What’s the background to the conflict?